usgs/shakemap/doc_source/manual4_0/tg_architecture.rst

 **mapping** reads an event's *shake_result.hdf* and produces a set of maps of the IMTs for use in quality control and evaluation of the performance of the system.
-This module is deprecated.
-It is not intended to produce maps that are the equivalent of ShakeMap 3.5's static maps, and we do not intend to maintain or support it.
+Currently, this module is a placeholder for basic visualization purposes.
+It does not produce reliable production-ready maps, equivalent of ShakeMap 3.5's static maps, and we may not maintain or support it in its current form in the future.
 In particular, it uses the **basemap** mapping package, which is disappearing in favor of **cartopy**.

 See :meth:`shakemap.coremods.mapping` for more details.
 See the configuration file *products.conf* for information on configuring